 - 1. Two gauges allowing the lengths of blades and the depths and diameters of the guards at all weapons to be measured quickly. - 2.
 Devices for measuring the flexibility of blades and the resistance of the mesh of masks. - 3.
-An electrical checking device to check quickly that the electrical resistance of the point is not too high, and that the bodycord and the weapon are correctly assembled.
-Devices enabling these measurements to be taken easily are, in fact, commercially available.

-- 4. Weights of 750 g and 500 g to test the springs of the points in épée and foil, in the workshop and at each strip. - 5.
+An electrical checking device to check quickly that the electrical resistance of the point is not too high, and that the bodywire and the weapon are correctly assembled.
+Devices enabling these measurements to be taken easily are, in fact, commercially available. - 4.
+Weights of 750 g and 500 g to test the springs of the points in épée and foil, in the workshop and at each strip. - 5.
 A device allowing the lighting stroke and residual travel of épée points to be accurately measured, in the workshop and at each strip. - 6.
 Labels to indicate that a weapon has been checked and that it satisfies the regulation, or has been rejected. - 7.
-The organizers must provide a special stamp to be affixed to each conductive jacket to enable the President to verify that its resistance in ohms has been checked by the technical delegates of the FIE.
+The organizers must provide a special stamp to be affixed to each conductive jacket to enable the referees to verify that its resistance in ohms has been checked by the technical delegates of the FIE.
 Nevertheless, this compulsory checking mark is not sufficient to justify the use of the jacket.
-In effect, it is the task of the Referee to check, before each event, that the conductive jacket, having been checked and marked, entirely covers the valid target area, and accordingly to make the final decision whether it may be used. - 8.
-A special ink or paint must be provided to mark the guards, blades and points of weapons which have been checked.
-Nevertheless, those responsible may use other methods to mark the weapons and conductive jackets. - m.43 To carry out the checks properly and rapidly, 'workshop' teams of three people should be used.
-(At least three such workshops should be provided.) - (a) The first person checks that all the weapons are normal with respect to their dimensions by passing them through a gauge. - (b) The second does all electrical tests. - (c) The third affixes the checking marks and replaces the weapons in the fencing bag.
+In effect, it is the task of the Referee to check, before each event, that the conductive jacket, having been checked and marked, entirely covers the valid target area, and accordingly to make the final decision whether it may be used.

+8. A special ink or paint must be provided to mark the guards, blades and points of weapons which have been checked.
+Nevertheless, those responsible may use other methods to mark the weapons and conductive jackets.